-And here an example of FC Real Madrid:
+And here an example of Real Madrid CF:

 As the analysis shows us that the posts with Cristiano Ronaldo or Lionel Messi have most impact, the decision-makers interest would be in having these two appearing in most of the posts in order to generate even more impact.
 And as the publications on the FC Barcelona account work very well between 8 and 9, the account should try to publish at that specific time, or between 1 and 3 o’clock, which is a good time to publish for both accounts.

 As we have seen before, Twitch is one of the leading platforms at the moment.
 And to many, the new television.